 When Sarah Thompson realized an MBA was vital to getting ahead at Transamerica Life Insurance in Cedar Rapids, she didn’t let anything stop her—not working full time, not being a single mother to two teenagers.
 Three years and two promotions after starting her Iowa MBA, Sarah offers this advice about choosing the best program for your career, your family and yourself.

 #1: Zero in on what matters most

 Sarah felt understandably dismayed to be passed over for two promotions after a decade at Transamerica.
 But then she felt new resolve to get ready for her next opportunity by earning an MBA.
-She considered online programs but quickly realized they wouldn’t give her the face-to-face interaction she wanted or the structure she needed in the whirl of her busy life.
+She considered online programs but opted for in-person classes to give her the face-to-face interaction she wanted and the structure she needed in the whirl of her busy life.

 #2: Realize that the right program makes going back to school easier

 From the start, Sarah discovered that her Iowa professors weren’t just engaged in teaching.
 They knew the demands of working full time.
 When she had business travel, they gave her assignments ahead of time so she could get everything done.
 Plus, her fellow students also juggled work and family.
 “That feeling that everyone is in the same boat created a community where we really helped each other out,” she says.